oracle-actions/setup-java/README.md

 Check [src/ListOpenJavaDevelopmentKits.java](src/ListOpenJavaDevelopmentKits.java) for details.

 Run `java src/ListOpenJavaDevelopmentKits.java PAGE [MORE...]` to parse <https://jdk.java.net/PAGE/> only and print key-value pairs found on that particular page.

+## :warning: <a id="warning"></a>Archived builds

+Older versions of the JDK are provided to help developers debug issues in older systems. **They are not updated with the latest security patches and are not recommended for use in production.**

 ## Status